This popular North Indian dish works well as a side or as the main act. A wholesome, soulful bowl that is big on flavour and satisfaction.

 Soak the dried chickpeas in plenty of water overnight.

-Remove from the heat, ladle into a bowl and finish with a squeeze of lemon and sprinkle of coriander.
+Finish with a squeeze of lemon and chopped coriander.